 Pipeline marketing generally means much quicker turnarounds as you’re investing into content in the middle and bottom stages of the funnel.
-Instead of hounding leads with generic sales messages, you’re sending meaningful content and communication that shows you both, understand their problems and needs, and that you know you’re a good fit.
+Instead of hounding leads with generic sales messages, you’re sending meaningful content.
+It shows that you understand their problems and needs and that you’re ultimately a good fit.

 Marketing budget is a precious commodity.
 Optimising your budget can make or break your bottom line.

 Now the difficult part is the lack of visibility we already mentioned.
 Leads come in and marketing can’t understand where they came from.
 Was it that PPC advert that you set up?
 Or perhaps it was via the new email campaign?

 Without attribution and pipeline marketing, you’ll never know what’s working, and what isn’t.
 And that means you can’t pool your budget into channels that are already working well.

 Pipeline marketing and proper connection of your leads and revenue mean you bump up the campaigns, channels and keywords that are working hardest for you.